MaxBogomol/WizardsReborn/README.md

 The mod is in very early alpha, with a lot of different content planned for the future!
 You can visit our **[Discord Server](https://discord.gg/cKf55qNugw)** to suggest your ideas or receive news about development.

-The mod is translated into 5 languages:
+The mod is translated into 6 languages:
 English and Russian (original) - by MaxBogomol
 Ukrainian - by FoxPlane and iDark
 Belarusian - by Kekqupap
 French - by ishi_sama
+Simplified Chinese - by FalAut

 As well as a wonderful original soundtrack by Onjerlay